dao-duc-tung/face-detection-uwp-onnx/README.md

 The new face detector class's constructor can receive the corresponding configuration class for later usage.

 All the configuration class which inherits the **IConfig** interface should be registered in **AppConfig** instance.
-The **AppConfig** class is defined as a **Singleton** class so it can store all the configurations of any face detector, main application, or of anything else.
+The **AppConfig** class is defined as a **Singleton** class so any class can retrieve the configurations of face detectors, main application, etc from anywhere without loading the configurations again.

 ## Convert Tensorflow model to ONNX